But here are our best discoveries for putting a big dent in your Anguilla food bill...

 Best Buy West End

 Best Buy has two locations.
 The original is in East End on Long Path Road.
-Known and loved for its wide variety and excellent prices, it was no surprise when they opened a second location in West End.
-Their West End grocery store offers the same terrific selection in a more modern atmosphere.
+Known and loved for its wide variety and excellent prices, the East End location has the best and freshest meats.
+Best Buy has also opened a second location in West End.
+Their West End grocery store offers even more selection (more gluten free options) in a more modern atmosphere.
 More information on Best Buy West End here.

 the owner is so friendly!